khulnasoft/integrations-core/oom_kill/README.md

 ## Overview

-This check monitors the kernel OOM (out of memory) kill process through the Datadog Agent and the System Probe.
+This check monitors the kernel OOM (out of memory) kill process through the Khulnasoft Agent and the System Probe.

 ## Setup

 ### Installation

-The OOM Kill check is included in the [Datadog Agent][1] package.
+The OOM Kill check is included in the [Khulnasoft Agent][1] package.
 It relies on an eBPF program implemented in the System Probe.

 The eBPF program used by the System Probe is compiled at runtime and requires you to have access to the proper kernel headers.